 Think of it this way: would you travel with one of those expensive luggage sets with the brand logo plastered all over the bags?
 This is the same thing.
 Wearing the manufacturer’s name around your neck does little except show off that you’re carrying expensive electronics.

 With all the other third-party options on the market, there’s no reason not to change it for something less flashy, more comfortable, and more practical.
-JJC makes , while PacSafe offers a slash-proof version designed to deter thieves.
+JJC makes good generic neoprene straps for most DLSR models , while PacSafe offers a slash-proof version designed to deter thieves.

 If you’re after a more advanced option, BlackRapid's cross-body Curve strap lets you carry your camera securely on your hip, and quickly lift it to eye level when taking a shot.